Z'ev ben Shimon Halevi: Career

-Later Career: Kabbalistic work
+Kabbalistic work

-Kenton first began studying Kabbalah at the age of 25 as a self-taught student, believing that he was directed by spiritual helpers.
+Halevi first began studying Kabbalah at the age of 25 as a self-taught student, believing that he was directed by spiritual helpers.
 He began teaching in 1969, having placed notes on notice boards in places such as the Architectural Association School of Architecture, where he was a sometime tutor (together with Keith Critchlow), inviting individuals interested in philosophy to contact him (then a Gudjieff tradition tactic employed on the advertising hoardings of the London Underground).
 He then began a series of weekly group meetings at his flat in Holland Park, believing that he was carrying on an old Dutch Kabbalist tradition known as the Bretheren of the Common Life (which may have been a misunderstanding of a Pietist tradition of the same name in Netherlands in the 14th century).
 He expressed zero interest in modern philosophy.

-Kenton later visited nearly all the old major centres of Kabbalah in Europe, North Africa and Israel, while specialising in the Toledano Tradition, a form that derives from the Sephardi Kabbalah which developed in early medieval Spain and France and which included among its focal points the towns of Lunel, Posquières, Girona and the city of Toledo.
+Halevi later visited nearly all the old major centres of Kabbalah in Europe, North Africa and Israel, while specialising in the Toledano Tradition, a form that derives from the Sephardi Kabbalah which developed in early medieval Spain and France and which included among its focal points the towns of Lunel, Posquières, Girona and the city of Toledo.

 These and other centres flowered, producing among their practitioners of mysticism and Kabbalah Isaac the Blind, Azriel of Gerona, Ezra ben Solomon, and Nachmanides.
 During this period Kabbalists incorporated into their expositions and exegeses a degree of Neoplatonic emanationism, first introduced into Spain by Solomon ibn Gabirol, that conformed to the requirements of Jewish theology and philosophy.
 To some extent, in medieval times, it conflicted with the Aristotelian approach to Jewish philosophy by Maimonides and his followers.
 As defined by the Provencal/Catalan Kabbalists, emanationism was concerned with how the transcendent God, called Ein Sof by Kabbalists, caused potentialities to flow into Existence via what became named as the 10 Sephirot in order to bring about Creation.